yangchunluo/udacity-self-driving-p3-behavior-cloning/README.md

 python drive.py model.h5
 ```

+Note that during training the images were read in BGR format (`cv2.imread`).
+The received the image was in RGB format at inference time, which needed to be converted using `cv2.cvtColor(src, cv2.COLOR_RGB2BGR)`.

 #### 3. Submission code is usable and readable

 The model.py file contains the code for loading training data, and training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.